tylerlaberge/Jasper/README.md

 The first argument to the Scenario object is a description of the scenario.
 This will be displayed in the report after running your tests.

 The given, when, and then arguments refer to the steps we defined above.
-Notice that we are *calling* the functions.
+Notice that we are ***calling*** the functions.
 This is an important detail.
-The reason you call the functions is because the @step decorator actually wraps you function into a Step object that Jasper uses internally, and when you call a function decorated with @step, it returns a new instance of that Step object.
+The reason you call the functions is because the @step decorator actually wraps your function into a Step object that Jasper uses internally, and when you call a function decorated with @step, it returns a new instance of that Step object.
 You will see some nice functionality we get from this later on when we pass arguments into our steps, but for now just remember to call your step functions and don't worry about passing in a 'context' argument, Jasper will pass that in on its own.

-So we have a scenario, lets finally create feature that contains this scenario.
+So we have a scenario, lets finally create a feature that contains this scenario.

 More information on Scenarios can be found in the [Scenarios](https://github.com/tylerlaberge/Jasper#scenarios) section.

 ### Creating a Feature

-Features are the features of our application that we are testing.
+Features are the high level peices of our application that we are testing.
 They are made up of scenarios which test the behaviours of a feature.

 With our scenario we defined above, we can create a feature for our applications addition functionality like so.